Mehdi Léris

 Mehdi Pascal Marcel Léris (مهدي باسكال مارسيل ليريس; born 23 May 1998) is a professional footballer who plays as a right winger or right wing-back for club Pisa.
 Born in France, he represents the Algeria national team.

-Léris began his career with French club Stade Montois before joining Italian Serie A side Chievo in 2013.
+Léris began his career with French club Stade Montois before joining Serie A side Chievo in 2013.
 After a brief loan spell with Juventus' youth team, he made his Serie A debut for Chievo in 2017.
 In August 2019 he joined Sampdoria for a fee of €2.5 million.
 He spent five years at the Stadio Luigi Ferraris, spending the 2021–22 season with Brescia.
-In the summer of 2023 he moved to English side Stoke City.
+In the summer of 2023, he moved to EFL Championship side Stoke City.

 Club career

 Chievo

 Léris caught the eye of Italian club Chievo in an amateur showcase tournament in Paris in 2013 whilst playing for his home town club Stade Montois, and thereafter joined the youth academy of the team.
 Léris moved on loan to Juventus with an option to buy for a year, becoming a part of the youth squad without making an appearance for the senior team.
 Léris returned to Chievo, and made his professional debut with them in a 3–0 Serie A loss to Juventus on 9 September 2017.
 After making four appearances in 2017–18, he played 24 times in 2018–19 as Chievo suffered financial difficulties and were relegated to Serie B. He scored his first senior goal on 5 December 2018 in a 2–1 defeat against Cagliari in the Coppa Italia.